Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 07: Tree Breadth First Search.md

 root.left.left.left = new TreeNode(3);
 console.log("Tree right view: " + treeRightView(root))
 ````
-- The time complexity of the above algorithm is `O(N)`, where `‘N’` is the total number of nodes in the tree.
+- The time complexity of the above algorithm is `O(N)`, where `N` is the total number of nodes in the tree.
 This is due to the fact that we traverse each node once
 - The space complexity of the above algorithm will be `O(N)` as we need to return a list containing the level order traversal.
 We will also need `O(N)` space for the queue.
 Since we can have a maximum of `N/2` nodes at any level (this could happen only at the lowest level), therefore we will need `O(N)` space to store them in the queue.

 ### Similar Questions